 Any queries on this or any other adjudication matter, should be emailed to firstname.lastname@example.org

 The Labour Court’s rules and guidelines regarding appeals, are available at the following link https://www.labourcourt.ie/en/useful-information/how-to-make-an-appeal-referral/.

 Any appeal, (with the exception of appeals of Equal Status Complaints which lie to the Circuit Court), shall be initiated by notice in writing including by email to email@example.com delivered to the Labour Court within 42 days from the date of the decision being appealed.
 In accordance with the provisions of the Interpretation Act 2005 the date of the decision is day 1 of the 42-day period.
 The Labour Court have indicated that appeals submitted by email can be made up to 12 midnight on the 42nd day and the date of receipt will be the date and time automatically recorded on the email system.

 While appeals of Equal Status complaints lie to the Circuit Court, the WRC does not propose to issue any Equal Status decisions at this point in time.
 These decisions will issue when restrictions are lifted.

-In this regard, the WRC Mediation Team will endeavour to contact parties, to offer them the option of telephone mediation.
+The WRC Mediation Team is continuing to endeavour to contact parties, to offer them the option of telephone or virtual mediation.
 This may assist the parties to resolve the complaint speedily, without the need for adjudication.

-Where documentation is outstanding, this can be sent by post to the relevant WRC office or you can use WRC’s secure file transfer facility, ShareFile.
-If you wish to use this facility, the inspector can send you a secure Sharefile link.
+In terms of document sharing, this can be sent by post to the relevant WRC office or you can use WRC’s secure file transfer facility, ShareFile.
+Should you wish to use this facility, the relevant inspector will assist in this regard.